DuncanKlam/FullCourtAnalytics/Documentation/User.md

 ![Game Log Analytics Tab](/assets/game_log.png)

 ### Mapping:
-Mapping has more overall percentile charts and a player map that will distinguish between two different data sets of games for a player and display a skills mapping radar chart
+Mapping has more overall percentile charts and a player map that will distinguish between different data sets of games for a player and display a skills mapping radar chart
 ![Mapping Analytics Tab](/assets/mapping.png)

 Accessing the side bar again, you can select the coach contact page where you will find a list of college basketball coaches: